onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 ## Status

-- **Last Updated:** August 3rd 2021
+- **Last Updated:** August 18th 2021
 - **Stable:** Yes
 - **Risk of Breaking Change:** Medium
 - **Compatibility:** `>= @onflow/fcl@0.0.77`

 ## Definitions

-This document is written with the perspective that _you_, who is reading this is an FCL Wallet Developer.
+This document is written with the perspective that _you_ who are reading this right now are an FCL Wallet Developer.
 All references to _you_ in this doc are done with this perspective in mind.

 # Overview